gk3000/programming-with-python/docs/001_installing_python.md

 	When prompted, allow the installer to modify your system

-Once installed restart your laptop and open GitBsh.
+Once installed restart your laptop and open GitBash.

 To check the installed version run `python -V` in GitBash.
 The output should be `Python 3.10.1`.